Company history

 The resulting product

-Another important result from using Lundatex® medical bandage is that with even, uniform pressure comes better comfort.
+Another important result from using Lundatex® Bandage is that with even, uniform pressure comes better comfort.
 This, in turn, will make the patient more likely to keep the bandage on.
 The result is thereby a higher compliance rate – an important factor for better compression treatment and successful outcomes.